 - Catheter Directed Thrombolysis with Balloon Isolation: A catheter with balloons at each end isolates blood-thinning medication to a confined area around the clot.

-While there are many effective treatments for deep vein thrombosis available at St.Vincent Heart Center of Indiana, prevention is key.
+While there are many effective treatments for deep vein thrombosis available at St.Vincent Heart Center, prevention is key.
 Know the risk factors, and always consult with your doctor.
 For questions regarding treatment options for DVT and the ATTRACT Trial, contact St.Vincent Medical Group Interventional Radiology at 317-338-6826.